 A character is born with or acquires some handicap that prevents him from functioning normally.
 However, due to phlebotinum exposure or training, he develops something that not only makes up for what's missing, but goes beyond it.

 Blindness seems to be a popular one for this.
 Indeed, the entire trope seems to be based around the idea that blind people's other senses become more acute to compensate.
-This does happen in real life, to a far weaker degree than the trope, simply because blind people get more exercise with paying close attention to their other senses, and the brain is capable of re-purposing unused spaces in the sensory and motor cortices.
+This does happen in real life but to a far weaker degree than the trope, simply because blind people get more exercise with paying close attention to their other senses, and the brain is capable of re-purposing unused spaces in the sensory and motor cortices.
 Some studies have indicated that people born deaf have better peripheral vision, as well.
-In Greek mythology Tiresias is an old blind man, but also an oracle, he can see different things.
+In Greek mythology Tiresias is an old blind man, but also an oracle, so he can see different things.

 In less realistic examples, Disability Superpowers are so powerful that they negate the original disability entirely and/or so prevalent that no disabled people in the world are actually disabled.
 When Played for Drama, the character will still face Sense Loss Sadness over their disability despite any compensating.